codyscode/bft-fuse/README.md

 replicaPath to be bft-fuse/replicas/replica* but you can change this to anywhere you want as long as it's initially empty or contains the exact same contents as the other replicas.
-Don't set this to anywhere critical, like your root directory, as the protocol can periodically delete files in this directory when a state transfer is triggered.
+Don't set this to anywhere critical, like your root directory, as the protocol can periodically delete this directory when a state transfer is triggered.

 Clients (BFTFuse.java) require two arguments: the clientID, for the BFT-SMaRt protocol, and the mountPath, which is the directory the FUSE filesystem will be